arindas/proglog/README.md

 ## Changelog

+### v0.6.0 Chapter 6 - Observe your systems
+Implemented tracing and metric collection for our service with OpenCensus.
+Added logging with Uber Zap.
+This simply required us to setup and wire the required middlewares for each.

 ### v0.5.0 Chapter 5 - Secure our service
 Implemented TLS authentication for clients and servers.
 Added authorization support with Access control lists.